oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 -   Groups will be configured at the tenancy level and access will be governed by policies configured in OCI.
 -   Any new project deployment in OCI will start with the creation of a new compartment.
 Compartments follow a hierarchy, and the compartment structure will be decided as per the application requirements.
--   It is also proposed to keep any shared resources, such as Object Storage, Networks etc. in a shared services compartment.
+-   It is also proposed to keep any shared resources, such as Object Storage, Networks, etc. in a shared services compartment.
 This will allow the various resources in different compartments to access and use the resources deployed in the shared services compartment and user access can be controlled by policies related to specific resource types and user roles.
--   Policies will be configured in OCI to maintain the level of access / control that should exist between resources in different compartments.
+-   Policies will be configured in OCI to maintain the level of access/control that should exist between resources in different compartments.
 These will also control user access to the various resources deployed in the tenancy.
 -   The tenancy will include a pre-provisioned Identity Cloud Service (IDCS) instance (the primary IDCS instance) or, where applicable, the Default Identity Domain.
-Both provide access management across all Oracle cloud services for IaaS, PaaS and SaaS cloud offerings.
+Both provide access management across all Oracle cloud services for IaaS, PaaS, and SaaS cloud offerings.
 -   The primary IDCS or the Default Identity Domain will be used as the access management system for all users administrating (OCI Administrators) the OCI tenant.

 #### Authentication and Authorization for OCI